laerling/config/README.md

 ![hologram dependency tree rendering](./tree.png)

-- hologram packages shall be named `hologram-name` where `name` is an arbitrary descriptive name, e. g. `hologram-games`
+- hologram packages shall be named `hologram-name` where `name` is an arbitrary descriptive name, e.&nbsp;g. `hologram-games`
 - In the tree (see above) holograms are displayed not by their actual package name but by the name of their ambiguators (The directory names used below `/usr/share/holo/*/`).
 - The number of a disambiguator shall be two digits long and as low as possible without being lower than the number of any dependency.
 The following exceptions exist:
   - The number of the disambiguator of `hologram-base` shall be `00` always.
 No other hologram must have this number.
 This means that other holograms have at least `01`.
 Every holodeck must depend on `hologram-base`.